 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2012, the bank balances were \$4,886,959.01.
-The bank balances were entirely covered by Federal depository insurance or collateralized with securities held by the pledging financial institution's trust department or agent but not in the School District's name.
+At June 30, 2013, the bank balances were \$6,712,897.66.
+The amounts exposed to custodial credit risk are classified into three categories as follows:

+- Category 1 Uncollateralized, - Category 2 Cash collateralized with securities held by the pledging financial institution, or - Category 3 Cash collateralized with securities held by the pledging financial institution's trust department or agent but not in the School District's name.